Best Household Germ Killers

 Hydrogen peroxide comes in that classic brown bottle for a good reason.
 Exposure to light forces the active ingredients in hydrogen peroxide to decompose into water and oxygen, rendering the product utterly ineffective for the purpose for which we are looking.

-The decomposition destroys the free radicals needed for an effective disinfectant.
+The decomposition destroys the free radicals required for effective disinfection.
 Always leave hydrogen peroxide in the original bottle rather than transferring it to a more attractive container.
 You can jazz up your cleaning routine by slipping the drab bottle into a beverage koozie.

 Hydrogen peroxide comes in various strength levels.
 To disinfect at home, use the 3 percent hydrogen peroxide at your local grocery store or pharmacy.